 Deadly deputy-involved shooting allegedly stemmed from chicken theft

-ETHEL - A deputy shot and killed a suspected burglar in East Feliciana Parish Monday morning.
+ETHEL - A deputy shot and killed a possible burglar in East Feliciana Parish Monday morning.

 The sheriff's office confirms that a man was killed when one of their deputies responded to a burglary at a gas station near the intersection of Highway 10 and 19.